Suicide methods

-A suicide method is any means by which a person may choose to end their life.
+Suicide methods are any means by which a person dies or attempts to die by suicide.
 Suicide attempts do not always result in death, and a non-fatal suicide attempt can leave the person with serious physical injuries, long-term health problems, or brain damage.

 Worldwide, three suicide methods predominate, with the pattern varying in different countries: these are hanging, pesticides, and firearms.
 Some suicides may be preventable by removing the means.
 Making common suicide methods less accessible leads to an overall reduction in the number of suicides.

 Method-specific ways to do this might include restricting access to pesticides, firearms, and commonly used drugs.
 Other important measures are the introduction of policies that address the misuse of alcohol and the treatment of mental disorders.
 Gun-control measures in a number of countries have seen a reduction in suicides and other gun-related deaths.
 Other preventive measures are not method-specific; these include support, access to treatment, and calling a crisis hotline.
 There are multiple talk therapies that reduce suicidal thoughts and behaviors regardless of method, including dialectical behavior therapy (DBT).